blindnet-io/product-management/refs/schemas/compatibility.md

 ## Introduction

-There are other initiatives, partially overalping with the goals of the [Privacy Request Interchange Vocabulary](./priv/RFC-PRIV.md) and the [Privacy Request Multicast Protocol](./protocols/RFC-PRMP.md).
+There are other initiatives, partially overlapping with the goals of the [Privacy Request Interchange Vocabulary](./priv/RFC-PRIV.md) and the [Privacy Request Multicast Protocol](./protocols/RFC-PRMP.md).

-This dicument adresses the question of ther differences and compatibility.
+This document addresses the question of their differences and compatibility.

 ## Compatibility